-Trelissick Park has a number of planted trees and benches and a track in memory of volunteers and others.
+Trelissick Park has a number of planted trees and benches and a track in memory and recognition of volunteers and others.
 This page has some of these.

 The new Memorial Grove is downstream of Bridge #5 in the Korimako Stream valley, located at a grassy patch just upstream from the entry to the actual Ngaio Gorge.